-1. Develop a culture of accessibility
+Objective 1.
+Develop a framework of accessibility

-Make Central a “student-ready” institution to meet the needs of incoming 21st century students.
+Make Central a “student-ready” institution to meet the changing needs of incoming students.

-Develop innovative marketing strategies to attract new and diverse incoming student populations.
+Develop innovative marketing strategies to attract incoming student populations from new areas.

 Expand offerings that appeal to transfer students and working professionals, such as flexible class schedules and in-demand professional programs.

-Foster a welcoming and safe learning environment for all.

-2. Facilitate student success in the college environment
+Objective 2.
+Facilitate student success in the college environment

-Prepare our students for successful careers.

 Engage students in the campus community and encourage participation in clubs, sports, and campus events.

 Provide supplemental academic support in and out of the classroom.